yyaoisgood2021/HUB-screening/README.md

    # oe represents observed/expected values
    # the commands then used calc_pvalue.py to fit a Poisson distribution to derive a p-value for each interaction on each {chrid}
    ```
-3. then generate fragment contact network (FCN) for each chromosome according to procedure:
+4. then generate fragment contact network (FCN) for each chromosome according to procedure:

-	i. run `generate_eligible_coords` for each chr and put the results in `coord_save_folder`
+	i. run all cells in `generate_eligible_coords.ipynb` for each chr and put the results in `coord_save_folder`

  	ii. run the following bash commands to generate node_meta, for each chromosome, for each feature